 After studying at the Gerrit Rietveld Academy in Amsterdam I was granted a scholarship in 1972 to study for one year at the Art College in Kraków, Poland.
 As I had to take my luggage by train from the Netherlands I took only one book, Pale Fire by Vladimir Nabokov.
-It was a good choice as you could read it in a non-linear way, continually rereading and cross- referring.
+It was a good choice as you could read it in a non-linear way, continually rereading and cross-reference the text.
 The core of the book is a poem by the fictive poet John Slade.
 In the first Cantos are the following lines:

 (…) And from the inside, too, I’d duplicate